Seems like everything is virtual these days. Did you know that even dentistry can be done remotely?

 - Phone calls

-Many of the parents we’ve talked to responded to the idea of teledentistry by saying, “Well… that’s a nice idea… But could that actually be helpful for my child?”
+Many of the parents we’ve talked to responded to the idea of remote teledentistry by saying, “Well… that’s a nice idea… But could that actually be helpful for my child?”

 The answer is… Yes!